volusion/element/content/how-to/add-external-scripts-from-a-block.md

 ## 3. Protect the Script from Loading When It Shouldn't

-There are times that you may not want the script to load.
-For example in, Site Designer, a unit test, or an AMP request.
+There are times when you may not want the script to load; for example, in Site Designer, a unit test, or an AMP request.
 Add a condition around the code above to restrict when it loads.

 ```javascript
 if (